humy2833/FTP-Simple/README.md

 * download - Download the file or directory from ftp server to the workspace.
 * delete - Delete the file or directory directly from ftp server.
 * diff - Compare a local file server file.
+* Remote directory open to workspace - (Beta version) Open the direcotry directly on workspace from ftp server.
+ - Available function
+ -- File Save
+ -- 'Delete' of Context menu

 ##Startup Settings
 1. Press 'F1'